Moving to Dubai for permanent residence with children: the best nurseries and schools

 • International (IB curriculum).

-Education in the US and UK curriculum is carried out in accordance with the national programs of the UK and USA.
+Education in the US and UK curriculum is carried out in accordance with the national programmes of the UK and USA.

-IB (International Baccalaureate) is a Swiss program created for international schools around the world.
+IB (International Baccalaureate) is a Swiss programme created for international schools around the world.

-Some schools combine curriculum programs.
+Some schools combine curriculum programmes.
 The choice of a specific curriculum depends on the plans of the parents and student for further education.

 Top schools in Dubai

-Dubai's top schools teach British, Indian, American and French curricula.
-The top-best schools include:
+Dubai’s top schools teach British, Indian, American, French, and international curricula.
+The best schools include:

 • Jumeirah English Speaking School (JESS);